HybridSystemsLab/HybridClockSync/README.md

 # HybridClockSync

-- Step 0: Ensure Hybrid System Toolbox is installed.
+- Step 0: Ensure Hybrid System Toolbox and CVX is installed.
-- Step 1: Execute the 'run.m' file to simulate the system and generate the time-series data for the simulation.
-- Step 2: Execute the 'post_run_script.m' file to generate the plots and V analysis of the simulation.
+- Step 1: Execute the 'run_script.m' file to check the conditions, simulate the system, generate the time-series data for the simulation and generate the plots and V analysis of the simulation.